Strategic Planning Facilitation

 Strategic planning is a big task.
 Our clients often tell us that strategic planning is so challenging and so vital, that it cannot afford to be depended on by the participants themselves to lead.
 Get the right help.
 Professional facilitators will guide the group to excel as a team in the process.

-How Our Strategy Approach Works for You: The Drivers Model
+You: The Drivers Model

 The Drivers Model, Leadership Strategies’ strategic planning methodology, provides an approach that is elegantly simple yet robust and comprehensive enough to serve both a multi-billion-dollar corporation and a small, non-profit organization.
 Our methodology is fully scalable to meet your organization’s structure and size.
 Through our organized, three-phased approach, strategic planning will not be such a daunting task.